YuriiF/slack-black-theme-1/README.md

 # Slack Black Theme Night Mood - Mac Only
 ## The Black Theme you'll fall in love with 😍

+This is just fork of this repository: https://github.com/caiceA/slack-black-theme

 ```
 28 September 2018 Update:
 - Resolved many cosmetic issues, download latest zip file from below